Peoria Illinois

 Businesses in Peoria with significant presence include:

-According to Peoria's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the Greater Peoria Economic Development Council's data, the top employers in the city are:

 Museums in Peoria include the Pettengill-Morron House, the John C Flanagan House of the Peoria Historical Society, and the Wheels o' Time Museum.
-The Museum Block, opened on October 12, 2012, houses the Peoria Riverfront Museum, a planetarium, and the Caterpillar World Visitors Center.
+The Museum Block, opened on October 12, 2012, houses the Peoria Riverfront Museum and the Caterpillar World Visitors Center.

 The Peoria Symphony Orchestra is the 14th oldest in the nation.
 Peoria is also home to the Peoria Municipal Band, the Peoria Area Civic Chorale, the Youth Music Illinois (formerly known as Central Illinois Youth Symphony), Central Illinois Ballet, and the Peoria Ballet.
 Several community and professional theaters have their home in and around Peoria, including the Peoria Players, which is the fourth-oldest community theater in the nation and the oldest in Illinois.
 Corn Stock Theatre is another community theater company in Peoria, and is the only outdoor theater company in Central Illinois.